techlib/celus/docs/user.rst

 Supported browsers
 ==================

-The following modern browsers are fully supported (minimum version is in backets):
+The following modern browsers are fully supported (minimum version is in brackets):

 * Chrome and Chromium (75+)
 * Firefox (70+)